 In 2018, the Altria dividend was increased twice!
 6.1% in March.
 And another 14.3% in August Certainly, this is some solid, consistent dividend growth.

-There are 2 things I like from these statements:
+There are a few things I like from these statements in the press release:

-- A company proud of its heritage of consistent dividend growth, and
+- A company proud of its heritage of consistent dividend growth

 - A clear objective for future dividend payments based on financial performance

 - A company that delivers on the dividend growth objectives they have set forth